-Urinary tract infections (UTIs) are incredibly common in women, with some sources estimating one in every two women will experience a UTI over their lifetime.
+Urinary tract infections (UTIs) are incredibly common in women, with some sources estimating that one in every two women will experience a urinary tract infection in their lifetime.
 A UTI is an infection that occurs anywhere along the urinary tract, made up of the urethra, bladder, ureters and kidneys (in ascending order).
 Cystitis (bacterial infection of the bladder) is the most common presentation.
 While UTIs do occur in men, they’re more common in women because female urethra (the tube leading externally from the bladder) is shorter, allowing bacteria to enter the bladder more easily.

-There are only two female urologists in private practice in Hong Kong and we spoke to one of them, Doctor Vera Chung 鍾楊醫生, about the symptoms and best treatments for urinary tract infections.
+There are only two female urologists in private practice in Hong Kong and we spoke to one of them, Dr. Vera Chung 鍾楊醫生, about the symptoms and best treatments for urinary tract infections.

 A UTI occurs when bacteria (and less commonly, a virus or fungus) enters the urinary tract.
 E. coli accounts for around 80% of community-acquired UTI.

 Common risk factors for urinary tract infection include: